oskualanen/Equipment-lifecycle-length-prediction/README.md

 ## Challenges

 The optimal lifecycle length obtained with this model is only as good as the data used to train the model.
 As such, only accurate data should be used.
+Additionally, the used ML model is likely not the best one for lifecycle length prediction.
+Other ML algorithms like XGboost or random forest could be utilized as well.
+Again, this depends on the amount of data (and the quality.

 ## Acknowledgements